prolfqua/prophosqua/inst/ProphosquaMain/Methods_in_MB_PTM2.md

 ### 1.3.4 Statistical Analysis of PTM Data

 Statistical analysis of PTM data requires specialized methods due to confounding effects between PTM levels and protein abundances.
 Several statistical packages have emerged to address the critical issue of integrating PTM-feature quantifications with protein abundance data.
-Notable examples include `MSstatsPTM` [10.1016/j.mcpro.2022.100477](https://doi.org/10.1016/j.mcpro.2022.100477) and `msqrob2PTM` [10.1016/j.mcpro.2023.100708](https://doi.org/10.1016/j.mcpro.2023.100708), which explicitly model both modified peptide and protein-level changes to accurately distinguish genuine PTM regulation from protein abundance effects.
+Notable examples include `MSstatsPTM` [10.1016/j.mcpro.2022.100477](https://doi.org/10.1016/j.mcpro.2022.100477) and `msqrob2PTM` [10.1016/j.mcpro.2023.100708](https://doi.org/10.1016/j.mcpro.2023.100708), which explicitly model both modified peptide and protein-level changes to distinguish genuine PTM regulation from protein abundance effects accurately.

 The `msqrob2PTM` framework exemplifies the statistical approaches now available for PTM analysis, defining two complementary analytical strategies: Differential Peptidoform Abundance (DPA) and Differential Peptidoform Usage (DPU) [10.1016/j.mcpro.2023.100708](https://doi.org/10.1016/j.mcpro.2023.100708).
-DPA directly models the log₂ intensities of each modified peptide (peptidoform), detecting absolute changes in PTM levels between experimental conditions.
+DPA directly models the $log^2$ intensities of each modified peptide (peptidoform), detecting absolute changes in PTM levels between experimental conditions.
 In contrast, DPU adjusts the PTM intensities by the corresponding protein-level changes, effectively testing for changes in the relative usage or stoichiometry of a modification site.
 This dual approach enables researchers to distinguish between PTM changes driven by protein abundance differences (DPA) versus those reflecting genuine changes in modification efficiency or regulatory activity (DPU).

 These two frameworks differ in their analytical approaches for addressing confounding between PTM and protein abundance changes. `MSstatsPTM` employs a "model then correct" strategy, separately fitting linear models to modified and unmodified peptide data, and then combining statistical inferences post-modeling.
 In contrast, `msqrob2PTM` follows a "correct then model" approach, first adjusting PTM intensities by their corresponding protein abundances at the data level, and subsequently performing statistical testing on these normalized values.

+A further option, discussed in [10.1007/978-1-0716-1967-4_12](https://doi.org/10.1007/978-1-0716-1967-4_12) is to model the PTM and total proteome data as a factorial design, that jointly includes time, or another biological factor, and a "component" indicator, i.e. modified peptide and its parent protein, fits a linear model with their interaction, and then tests interaction term, to flag modified peptides whose dynamics deviate from the corresponding protein.
+Here, the package `limma` is used to fit the model and perform the testing.

-While both methodologies ultimately estimate PTM abundance changes corrected for protein-level effects, differences in workflow design can influence practical considerations such as computational complexity, ease of interpretation, and user preference (TODO: strange sentence - elaborate).
+While all three methodologies ultimately estimate PTM abundance changes corrected for protein-level effects, each of the methods can lead to different test results.

-TODO: add paragraph about modelling protein and site abundances using a single linear model (reference quentins publication)
+There are also different assumptions about the relationship between the PTM and the protein abundances within a sample and differences in how variance and degrees of freedom are estimated.

+- `MSstatsPTM` fits the PTM and the protein in separate models, then computes an adjusted effect as a difference of estimated contrasts: $\Delta_{adj} =
+\Delta_{PTM} − \Delta_{protein}$ with standard error combined in quadrature and Satterthwaite $df$ for the test statistic, which yields p-values for the adjusted fold change directly on the contrast scale. `MSstatsPTM` assumes that there is no correlation between PTM and the protein abundances within the samples.
+- The single-model approach [10.1007/978-1-0716-1967-4_12](https://doi.org/10.1007/978-1-0716-1967-4_12) uses `limma` moderated (empirical-Bayes) variances for the interaction contrasts within one fit, which shrinks feature-wise variances toward a common prior; $df$ are moderated accordingly.
+The single-model formulation can, in principle, capture shared covariance (e.g., by adding a sample blocking/random effect), but as illustrated in the chapter [10.1007/978-1-0716-1967-4_12](https://doi.org/10.1007/978-1-0716-1967-4_12), the baseline model omits a sample term, effectively treating PTM and protein measurements as independent.
+- `msqrob2PTM` assumes that the PTM and the protein abundances within a sample are correlated and therefore corrects PTM abundances with the matched protein abundances.
+Then, for modelling, only the corrected PTM intensities are used.

+The three pipelines target the PTM-vs-protein effect through different modeling paths and make different assumptions about within-sample covariance, and differ in variance moderation.
+Therefore, even with the same raw data and contrasts, we can expect differences in estimated effects, standard errors, and p-values.

-To further extend these capabilities and offer researchers additional flexibility, we developed `prophosqua` [10.5281/zenodo.15845272](https://doi.org/10.5281/zenodo.15845272), an `R` package designed to streamline statistical analysis of phosphoproteomics and other PTM datasets.
-Similar to `MSstatsPTM` and `msqrob2PTM`, `prophosqua` explicitly integrates protein-level abundance data into PTM analyses to accurately distinguish genuine PTM regulation from protein-level changes. `prophosqua` implements a robust statistical framework, based on the `prolfqua` package [10.1021/acs.jproteome.2c00441](https://doi.org/10.1021/acs.jproteome.2c00441), that leverages linear modeling of protein-corrected PTM data, generates adjusted significance estimates, and provides intuitive visualizations for comprehensive exploratory analysis.
+To offer researchers additional flexibility, we developed `prophosqua` [10.5281/zenodo.15845272](https://doi.org/10.5281/zenodo.15845272), an `R` package designed to streamline statistical analysis of phosphoproteomics and other PTM datasets.
+Using `prophosqua' and the `prolfqua` package [10.1021/acs.jproteome.2c00441](https://doi.org/10.1021/acs.jproteome.2c00441), the `MStatsPTM` "model first" and `msqrob2PTM` "correct first" approach can be executed to obtain protein-corrected PTM data and provide intuitive visualizations for comprehensive exploratory analysis.

 ### 1.3.5 The Protein Assignment Problem in Differential PTM-feature Usage

 Identification and quantification tools need to assign peptides to proteins, i.e., find the leading or representative protein ID.
 This assignment may be dataset-specific and may differ between the PTM and the total proteome dataset.
 Therefore, using protein IDs to match PTM features with proteins from the total run might lead to a loss of information because of differing representative IDs [10.1093/bib/bbr065](https://doi.org/10.1093/bib/bbr065).
-For example, a phosphopeptide might be assigned to protein isoform A in the PTM dataset while the corresponding total protein abundance is quantified under isoform B in the proteome dataset, preventing proper integration and DPU analysis.
+For example, a phosphopeptide might be assigned to protein isoform A in the PTM dataset.
+In contrast, in the proteome dataset, the corresponding total protein abundance is quantified under isoform B, preventing proper integration and DPU analysis.

 A robust solution involves matching stripped peptide sequences from the PTM dataset to peptide sequences of proteins quantified in the total proteome dataset, bypassing protein ID dependency entirely.
 When peptides are shared among multiple protein isoforms, the averaged protein abundance across all matching isoforms provides a more stable reference for normalization.
-While this sequence-based matching approach requires additional computational implementation, it significantly improves integration success rates and reduces the loss of valuable PTM information due to arbitrary protein assignment differences between datasets.
+While this sequence-based matching approach requires additional computational implementation, it improves integration success rates and reduces the loss of valuable PTM information due to protein assignment differences between datasets.

 ## 1.5 Chapter Overview and Learning Objectives